 What Is a Neobank (and Should You Try One)?

-If you can’t stand the phrase “that’s the way we’ve always done it,” you may want to check out Neobanks for money management.
-A neobank is a broad category of financial services providers that appeal to information-hungry consumers who are comfortable with technology.
-They can also bring down banking costs and expand services to the underbanked.
+If you can’t stand the phrase “that’s the way we’ve always done it,” you may want to check out neobanks for money management.
+Neobanks are financial technology firms that offer internet-only financial services and lack physical branches.

 Financial Institution Relationships